dart-lang/pub-dev/doc/policy.md

 You will receive more information about your appeals options in the notification we send to you about your content or account.

-You can also find information about our appeals process by visiting our [Help Center Article][2].
+You can also find information about our appeals process by visiting our article on [content moderation and enforcement][2].

 If you're covered by the European Union's Digital Services Act ("DSA"), the option to refer your complaint to a certified out-of-court dispute